Shoney's: Racial discrimination

-2007 to present: New ownership and rebranding
+2007 to present: new ownership and rebranding

 On January 1, 2007, Lone Star announced that the Shoney's chain - at this point down to 272 restaurants - was being sold to David Davoudpour, founder and CEO of the Atlanta-based Royal Capital Corporation, the largest franchisee of Church's Chicken restaurants.
 At the time of purchase, there were 61 corporate owned stores.
 Davoudpour began purchasing franchisee locations and rebranding the restaurants, including offering new menu items and upgrades to individual locations.

 In January 2014, Shoney's opened a location in Sugarloaf Mills in Lawrenceville, Georgia.
 The restaurant served as a prototype for the company brand, offering alcohol service and being the company's first mall-based location.
 At the time of the opening, Shoney's operated 165 restaurants in 16 states.
 In 2017, the chain began modernizing locations with a contemporary look.
 As of 2019, Shoney's operates locations in 17 states.
 It also had "Shoney's On The Go" for takeout orders which is used in smaller locations such as malls and airports.

 Menu

 Shoney's is a family casual restaurant, offering traditional American-style food such as hamburgers, chicken, steaks, fish, sandwiches, salads and desserts.
-Some of its iconic menu items include its hot fudge cake and strawberry pie.
+Some of its iconic menu items include the All American Burger, Slim Jim Sandwich, hot fudge cake and strawberry pie.
 Shoney's also became known for its breakfast bar beginning in the 1980s.
 It offers full-menu dining service with some locations having buffets and alcohol service.
-Shoney’s is proud to serve only fresh food that has never been frozen.
-When asked about it, owner and CEO David Davoudpour proclaimed, “All I’ve done, all I’ve done focus on ingredients, to make them better, to make them what they used to be, fresh!”